 A customer that purchases our EDI services through a reseller of Commport’s services.

-A reseller is a company that purchases Commport’s EDI services with the intention of selling them to their customers – rather than consuming or using them themselves.
+A reseller is a company that purchases Commport’s services with the intention of selling them to their customers – rather than consuming or using them themselves.

 Software as a service is a method of software deliver and licensing in which software is accessed online via a subscription, rather than bought and installed on individual computers.
 Commport provides SAAS.